-Is a no carb, low carb or moderate carb diet best as a diabetic diet?
-This is a question I’m asked almost daily, and today I will try to answer it by sharing my experiences with diets containing varying levels of carbs.
+Is a no carb, low carb or moderate carb diet the best choice for someone living with diabetes?
+This is a question I’m asked almost daily, and today I will try to answer it by sharing my experiences with all three diet types.

 In the same way, someone who runs every day has different dietary requirements to someone who sits in an office all day and doesn’t exercise.

 Now that we have that out of the way, let’s get into the details of the different diets!